LDN Therapy (Low-Dose Naltrexone Therapy)

 In addition to preventive treatment, low-dose naltrexone therapy can increase your natural endorphin production and provide relief other unfavourable issues and conditions, either by diminishing or entirely reversing unwanted symptoms.

-Some of the common medical conditions that LDN is used to treat include:
+Some of the common medical conditions that LDN is used to treat or support include:

 - ALS (Lou Gehrig’s disease)